MicrosoftDocs/azure-aks-docs/articles/aks/advanced-network-container-services-security-concepts.md

 ms.date: 07/30/2024
 ---

-# FQDN filtering for enhanced security with Advanced Container Networking Services
+# Container Network security with Advanced Container Networking Services (ACNS)

+## What is Container Network Security ?

+## Features of Container Network Security

 ## Overview of FQDN filtering

-Advanced Container Networking Services (ACNS) offers advanced observability and security features to address the complexities of maintaining microservices infrastructure for users looking to tackle these problems at scale.
+Advanced Container Networking Services (ACNS) offers Container Network observability and Container Network security features to address the complexities of maintaining microservices infrastructure for users looking to tackle these problems at scale.

 Containerized environments present unique security challenges.
 Traditional network security methods, often reliant on IP-based filtering, can become cumbersome and less effective as IP addresses frequently change.
 Additionally, understanding network traffic patterns and identifying potential threats can be complex.